BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

    mobile = "/assets/images/guide/how-it-works/ecash/gateways.png"
    mobileRetina = "/assets/images/guide/how-it-works/ecash/gateways@2x.png"
    alt-text = "Diagram illustrating the role of a Fedimint gateway in connecting Fedimint ecash and bitcoin on the lightning network.
 On the left, an icon represents Fedimint ecash with a bitcoin symbol, connected by a dotted line to the center image labeled ‘Gateway,’ showing two hands exchanging cash in front of a vintage computer.
-On the right, another dotted line connects the gateway to an image of lightning bolts, symbolizing bitcoin on the lightning network." caption = "By acting as a bridge, a Fedimint Gateway lets users pay lightning invoices with Fedimint bitcoin or receive Fedimint bitcoin from lightning payments, without converting between the two assets." width = 800 height = 508 layout = "full-width"
+On the right, another dotted line connects the gateway to an image of lightning bolts, symbolizing bitcoin on the lightning network." caption = "A Fedimint Gateway lets users pay lightning invoices with Fedimint bitcoin or receive Fedimint bitcoin from lightning payments, without converting between the two assets." width = 800 height = 508 layout = "full-width"